mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-users.md

 Users inside the Console can be part of one or more Companies.
 From the **Users section** within the Company Overview, a Company Owner can view and manage all user accounts of a Company.
 From this section, new users can be added to the Company and existing ones can be removed from it completely.

 :::info
-The Users section is especially intended to help Company Owners have an immediate view of all users that have access to their Company and how they have acquired it: if a user has an assigned Company role, it means they have direct access to the Company thanks to an individual binding.
+The Users section is especially intended to help Company Owners have an immediate view of all users with access to their Company and how they have acquired it: if a user has an assigned Company role, it means they have direct access to the Company thanks to an individual binding.
 This table, however, also shows the groups each user is a member of, meaning that even if no Company role is assigned, the user has access to the Company thanks to the role assigned to those groups.
 :::